Wikishuffle: History

 Stewart and Wallace began podcasting in early 2015, with a podcast called Not This Again, recorded in Stewart's spare room The show was interview based and, after the pair began to find difficulty in securing a regular supply of interviewees, they started to look for an alternative format to differentiate them from the large number of independent podcasts available.

 Philip Sharman had been a guest on Not This Again and spoke with Stewart and Wallace about an idea he had for developing a Wikipedia podcast.
 The initial idea was for a serious, documentary style podcast, using the random article button to seed stories.
 However, it became clear that the three presenters were better suited to a more lighthearted approach, resulting in the development of the current format.

 The first three episodes were released together on 14 April 2015, hosted by the Swedish podcasting service Acast.

 In August 2015, the recording of the podcast moved from Corby to a dedicated recording studio in Kettering, Northamptonshire, referred to in the podcast as Wikishuffle HQ.

 The 50th episode of Wikishuffle was released on 2 February 2016.
 On 24 January 2017 the podcast celebrated its 100th episode with a special 2 hour long entry featuring articles selected by the presenters.
 In episode 101 it was announced that Jack would be leaving the podcast indefinitely to go find himself in Asia.
-Two more episodes were released with friend of the show Ruth Bradley filling in for Jack, and has not updated since.
-The final episode was released on 28 March 2017.
+Two more episodes were released with friend of the show Ruth Bradley filling in for Jack, and a two year hiatus then followed the release of episode 103 on 28 March 2017.
+In 2019, a compilation episode was released, entitled Wikishuffle: The Best Bits.
+This contained over 90 minutes of clips from previous episodes, interspersed with Jack providing context for some of the clips, as well as explaining that various attempts had been made for the 3 to record together but had been unsuccessful.

+In May 2020, the 104th episode was released.
+This was recorded during the UK's first COVID lockdown, and was described during the episode as a "one-off special", and "probably" the final episode.
+Jack, Philip and Chris updated the listeners on their lives, and covered an article on Wojtek, a bear who had been adopted by a Polish army corps during World War II.
+The article was selected by Chris, as one of the show's running jokes involved Chris' fondness of "animals with jobs".